April 30, 2016

 The film also stars Douglas Kennedy, the hoodlum on Steven’s revenge list who he believes is responsible for destroying his life.
 Kennedy is assuming a new life with his young daughter.
 When they meet, Kennedy tries to reason with him but Stevens goes a bit psychotic talking about how Kennedy is going to suffer.

-Adding a bit of scenery to the otherwise gray landscape is Frontier Tavern owner, Martha Hyer, the calm and level-headed equalizer for the disturbed Stevens.
+Adding a bit of scenery to the gray landscape is Frontier Tavern owner, Martha Hyer, the calm and level-headed equalizer for the disturbed Stevens.
 In one interior scene, she wears an out-of-place spaghetti-strapped cocktail dress while on duty in the rustic, wooden tavern.
 Ahh...summer in Ketchikan.
 She and Kennedy are close but she becomes more attracted to Stevens and soon understands why he is in Alaska.

-The dialogue is mundane, and lacks snap, except for one brief scene when Joan Vohs, Homeier’s lush-friend, shows up at the tavern to warn Stevens.
+The dialogue is mundane, and lacks snap, except for one brief scene when Joan Vohs, Homeier’s "lush-friend," shows up at the tavern to warn Stevens.
 She asks the bartender for a drink unfamiliar to Alaskans.
 A screwdriver.
 Puzzled, the bartender asks, “Somethin’ loose?”
 She replies, “Comedy, yet...you drink it, Hyrum!”
-The name’s Rusty.
-So’s your sense of humor."
+"The name’s Rusty."
+"So’s your sense of humor."
 She eventually returns to Homeier’s room.
 Sick of seeing her drunk again, his remedy is for her to take one bullet and not see him in the morning.

 After a slow, mountain car chase, more dusty than exciting, Stevens finally catches Homeier, his real target, on top of a dam.
-Homeier oddly points his gun down and to the right, getting off two shots.
+Homeier oddly points his gun down, and to the right, getting off two shots.
 Nearly hitting the dam.
 Some hitman!
 Stevens’ directing took a more direct hit.
 Stevens’ aim is truer and Homeier stumbles.
 Cleared of any wrongdoing, morose Stevens returns to San Francisco but leaves the viewer open to the possibility he might return someday (yawn) to start a new family with Hyer and Kennedy’s little girl.